RWTH-IAEW/cimpyorm/docs/Exploring.rst

     s, m = load(r"path_to_db")
     describe(m.ACLineSegment)

-the following description is printed:
+the following description is printed (the layout and information displayed has changed a bit over the months):

 ===================  =============================
           Hierarchy    Number of native properties